Shergill

-Shergill is a clan (gotra) of Jats, its parent clan is Gill.
+Shergill is a surname and clan of Jats, its parent clan is Gill.
 According to oral history, the founding progenitor of the clan was a man named Shergill, who was the son of Gill.
 The Majithia family belong to this clan.

+The ruling house of the Nishanwalia Misl during the Sikh Confederacy was from this clan.

+List of notable people

 Notable people bearing the name Shergill (or Sher-Gill), and who may or may not be related to the clan, include: